CW: 2200Z January 24 to 2200Z January 26

 The submission of Cabrillo logs is required.
 Please submit CQ WW 160 Meter Contest logs via the web upload tool found at: https://cq160.com/logcheck/

-Paper/Disk logs: Paper logs or other formats than Cabrillo will be considered for Check Logs only. *
+Paper/Disk logs: Paper logs or other formats than Cabrillo are no longer accepted for submission.

 For hardship cases that require more time for log submission, send an e-mail to <director@CQ160.com>.
 We will make every effort to accommodate you if you have a valid reason for delay.

 Cabrillo formatted logs are received by a log processing robot.
 If your log has been submitted correctly, the robot will reply with a confirmation.
 If there is a problem with your log, the robot will send you an error message containing suggestions for how to fix your log.
 Read this e-mail carefully.
 Most log submission problems are minor and can be corrected in one pass.
 Submit your log as many times as needed.
 The last submitted log will be the version that counts for your official entry.
 You can check the status of your log at our web page Log Received tab.
 Other inquiries may be sent to <email@example.com>.

 Logs will be cross-checked and penalties will be applied at the committee’s discretion for contacts determined to be bad or busted.
 The bad QSO is removed and a penalty of two more equivalent QSOs is applied to the points only.
 No penalty should be applied for unique QSOs unless they are deemed excessive.
 A log may be disqualified for violation of amateur radio regulations, unsportsmanlike conduct, or claiming excessive unverified contacts.